International students in Australia

 Most of the international students in Australia are studying in the higher education sector, followed by the Vocational Education and Training (VET) sector, the English Language Intensive Courses for Overseas Students (ELICOS) sector and the schools sector (see table below).

-New South Wales and Victoria attract the biggest numbers of international students.
-New South Wales registered 194,003 international students in 2012, while Victoria registered 148,860 international students.
+New South Wales and Victoria attract the largest numbers of international students.
 The other states and territories have smaller numbers of international students and smaller numbers of students overall.

-The table below shows the international student enrolment numbers for the ten countries in 2012 that had the highest numbers of students studying in Australia, which made up 69 per cent of Australia’s international student enrolments in all sectors.
-The largest number of enrolments in the higher education sector were from China, Malaysia and India; the largest in the VET sector were from India, China and Thailand; the largest in the ELICOS sector were from China, Brazil and the Republic of Korea; and the largest in the schools sector were from China, the Republic of Korea and Vietnam.
-There were some slight differences in the top ten countries in 2012, with Brazil overtaking Nepal and Pakistan overtaking Saudi Arabia in terms of international student enrolments.
+The table below shows the international student enrolments for the top 10 nationalities in 2013, which made up 68 per cent of Australia’s enrolments in all sectors.
+The largest number of enrolments in the higher education sector were from China, India and Malaysia; the largest in the VET sector were from India, China and the Republic of Korea; the largest in the ELICOS sector were from China, Brazil and Thailand; and the largest in the schools sector were from China, Vietnam and the Republic of Korea.
+There were some slight differences in the top 10 countries in 2013, with Thailand overtaking Malaysia and Brazil overtaking Indonesia in terms of international student enrolments.
 Data also showed a significant increase in the number of student visa applications from Colombia and the Philippines.